 Company officials often feel they shouldn’t get treatment for their addiction because their work may suffer, which could result in financial losses or even loss of the company itself and their jobs.
 What is more, they may hesitate to enter rehab because it could have an adverse effect on their reputation with their clients or employees.
-They feel they cannot get treatment at the expense of work-related responsibilities.
+They feel they cannot get treatment at the expense of business-related responsibilities.
 Executive rehab centers offer customized services with their wealthy, busy clients’ considerations and needs in mind.

 What Are Executive Rehab Programs?

 Executive rehab programs target people with high-powered jobs and big salaries, providing treatment for drugs, alcohol, or other addictions while enabling them to keep fulfilling their work engagements.
-These programs give the addict the freedom to keep working, traveling, and meeting with clients.
+These programs give a person the freedom to keep working, traveling, and meeting with clients.
 Exclusive centers provide spa treatments, private rooms, meditation sessions, nutritional consultations, and other special services.
 They may also offer anger management, hypnotherapy, art and music therapy; animal-assisted therapy, psychodrama therapy, and trauma workshops.
 Some centers offer long-term treatment programs in scenic areas, such as in the mountains or at the seaside.
-Executives get treatment in modalities that address the challenges of being in rehab while fulfilling one’s duties and maintaining career connections.
+Executives and business people get treatment in modalities that address the challenges of being in rehab while fulfilling one’s duties and maintaining career connections.
 Executive rehab programs offer access to computers and exercise facilities and provide a very high level of privacy.

 Advantages of Executive Rehab Centers